 Children’s Minnesota received national and local honors in 2022.
 Our kid experts earned the top score in the Human Rights Campaign Foundation’s Healthcare Equality Index, for the first time becoming an “LGBTQ+ Healthcare Equality Leader.”
 The Mayo Clinic – Children’s Minnesota Cardiovascular Collaborative ranked as a Best Children’s Hospital for 2022-2023 by U.S. News & World Report in cardiology and heart surgery.
 These programs were also ranked in the top 50: pulmonology and lung surgery, and nephrology, a joint program with Masonic Children’s Hospital.
 U.S. News also designated all three Mother Baby Centers (a partnership between Allina Health and Children’s Minnesota) as High Performing Hospitals for Maternity Care.
 Locally, Twin Cities Business named Children’s Minnesota a top hospital for children and Mpls.St.Paul Magazine recognized 173 of our physicians as “Top Doctors.”

 Spotlight on amazing

 As a charitable organization, Children’s Minnesota relies on financial donations to help us improve kids’ health and enhance the patient care experience.
-Many thanks to all donors for their passion and commitment to helping us provide the very best for kids.
+We are deeply grateful to all our donors.
+Their passion and commitment help us provide the very best for kids.